 American Airlines CEO tells employees to brace for furlough warnings

-American Airlines workers should brace for another round of furlough warnings as the airline expects to remain overstaffed on April 1, when U.S. aid for industry workers expires, Chief Executive Doug Parker said.

-REUTERS: American Airlines workers should brace for another round of furlough warnings as the airline expects to remain overstaffed on April 1, when U.S. aid for industry workers expires, Chief Executive Doug Parker said.
+REUTERS: American Airlines workers should brace for another round of furlough warnings as the airline expects to remain overstaffed on Apr 1, when US aid for industry workers expires, Chief Executive Doug Parker said.

 An American spokesman confirmed the veracity of the recording.